 I am a Marie Sklodowska-Curie early stage researcher in astronomy and astrophysics in the CHAMELEON1 network trying to connect the atmosphere and the interior of extrasolar gas planets.

-The first half of my PhD is in Leuven (Belgium) working together with Leen Decin and Ludmila Carone.
-The second part of my PhD will be in København (Denmark), working together with Uffe Gråe Jørgensen.
+I completed the first half of my PhD in Leuven (Belgium) working together with Leen Decin and Ludmila Carone.
+I am currently doing the second part of my PhD in København (Denmark), working together with Uffe Gråe Jørgensen.

 The goal of this project is to improve coupling between the interior of exoplanets and the observable 3D atmosphere to understand when deep dynamic effects yield observable effects (i.e. spectra, colours etc).
 It has not yet been investigated if these deep effects on the 3D atmosphere structure can also affect the cooling rate of a thermally evolving gas planet.
 If the interior interaction with the 3D atmosphere has an impact, it will change the planet’s long-term planetary evolution from its formation until today.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 860470.